SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 **Todays Progress**: // Javascript Certification > Introduction to the Regular Expression Challenges
                       >> Introduction to the Debugging Challenges

-**Todays Topics**: Regular Expressions: Reuse Patterns Using Capture Groups, Regular Expressions: Use Capture Groups to Search and Replace, Regular Expressions: Remove Whitespace from Start and End,
+**Todays Topics**: Regular Expressions: Reuse Patterns Using Capture Groups, Regular Expressions: Use Capture Groups to Search and Replace, Regular Expressions: Remove Whitespace from Start and End, Debugging: Use the JavaScript Console to Check the Value of a Variable, Debugging: Understanding the Differences between the freeCodeCamp and Browser Console, Debugging: Use typeof to Check the Type of a Variable,

 **Link to work:** [Temperature Convetor](https://codepen.io/Srcko85/full/ePmwbz/)